arielgee/Sage-Like/.misc/tasks.md

 * remember what item was selected and put it in viewport when sidebar is reopend. also the scroll position (element.scrollTop/scrollLeft)

-* need to perform event throttling on the resize event in panel.js (setPanelLayout)
 * write a features list !!!!
 * replace options screenshot.